samuelzxu/aimo/notes.md

 ### Training:

-Base Models:
+grpo is generalized pivotal token search.

-    - Deepseek distilled
-    - Distill your own (?)
+Base Models: - Deepseek distilled - Distill your own (?)
-Algos:
-    - KTO
-        - Good / Bad formatting
-    - DPO
-        - Pivotal tokens strategy of Phi 4
+Algos: - KTO - Good / Bad formatting - DPO - Pivotal tokens strategy of Phi 4 - SFT - Numina TIR dataset
-    - SFT
-        - Numina TIR dataset

 Data Generation:

-* Study up on prompting methods
+- Study up on prompting methods
   - Deepseek v3
   - Deepseek R1
     - Prompt?
 How to evaluate prompt effectiveness?

-Validation:
-    - Curate a set of AIME-level math questions
-    - Switch numbers around perhaps?
-    - Create my own of varying difficulty olympiad-level questions
+Validation: - Curate a set of AIME-level math questions - Switch numbers around perhaps? - Create my own of varying difficulty olympiad-level questions

-Inference:
-    - Hyperparameters
-        - Model mixtures
-        - % splits between models
-        - *** model conversations??
+Inference: - Hyperparameters - Model mixtures - % splits between models - \*\*\* model conversations??

 Something I need to keep in mind is to set this project upon manageable abstract footing.
 I don't want to end up with a situation where the code is difficult to work with and slows me down.
 What do I see as the usable modules of this?